Total Quality Control: how to make sure that a PennguardTM lining will be

 4 – Quality Assurance Inspections during installation

-Hadek has a group of 14 experienced QA Inspectors who travel the world to provide technical support and QA Inspections to customers installing PennguardTM linings in their chimneys.
+Hadek has a group of 14 experienced QA Inspectors who travel the world to provide technical support and QA Inspections to customers installing PennguardTM borosilicate glass block linings in their chimneys.
 Before the start of the lining work, the owner, the chimney builder and Hadek agree on a specific, detailed Inspection and Test Plan (ITP).
 During the PennguardTM lining installation in the Quang Ninh chimney flues, Hadek QA Inspectors were present full time to make sure that all work was performed correctly.

 5 – Performance Monitoring System